 People use niacinamide to prevent vitamin B3 deficiency and related conditions such as pellagra.
 It is also used for acne, diabetes, cancer, osteoarthritis, aging skin, skin discoloration, and many other conditions, but there is no good scientific evidence to support most of these uses.

-Do not confuse niacinamide with niacin, inositol nicotinate, or tryptophan.
-See the separate listings for these topics.
+Do not confuse niacinamide with niacin, NADH, nicotinamide riboside, inositol nicotinate, or L-tryptophan.
+These are not the same.

 Uses & Effectiveness